Consensys/docs-template/README.md

 ## Linting

-Vale is wip here for linting.
+Vale is wip here for linting: .github/workflows/lint.yml uses actions setup on ConsenSys/docs-gha/lint@main.

+WIP: That gha repo should be setup to apply the [Vale linting set](https://github.com/Consensys/docs-gha/tree/main/spelling).